 With your prototype ready, you can now get early feedback from your target audience.
 It’s better to get feedback as soon as possible from your audience.
 So, you can release your “Alpha” version of your product.
 This is because the product isn’t finished yet, and it’s a good idea to ensure that you’re heading in the right direction before a full launch in the future.

 Now you’re ready to test and optimize your product.
 If you’re working with quality assurance (QA) specialists early on in your PDLC, they probably already established standards and tracked mistakes.
 You can use various tests, such as field, market, compliance, or regression tests, to determine whether there’s room for improvement or if you overlooked anything.
 Using feedback software can help you collect customer feedback and use this information to enhance your product.

 During this stage, you’re going to present the product, or its basic version, to your first customers.
 The information they provide you can help you improve the functionality of your product and prepare it for the actual launch.
-Your development team might also present better ways to build your product.
+Your development team might also present better ways or tools to build your product.
 The goal here is to increase your product’s value for your customers.

 Even when your product is ready to go, if you don’t launch it strategically, it’s not going to reach your target audience accordingly.
 There are many products in the marketplace that aren’t successful simply because people don’t know they exist.
 Your customers don’t have the energy to evaluate which products are worth their time.
 It’s your job to market your product effectively.
 An excellent delivery plan can contribute as much towards your product’s success as its quality.